philippschmalen/etl_spark_airflow_emr/README.md

     │                         the creator's initials, and a short `-` delimited description, e.g.
     │                         `1.0-jqp-initial-data-exploration`.
     │
-    ├── references         <- Data dictionaries, manuals, and all other explanatory materials.
-    │
-    ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
-    │   └── figures        <- Generated graphics and figures to be used in reporting │
+    ├── reports            <- Generated analysis as MD, PDF and data dictionary │   └── images         <- Generated graphics and figures to be used in reporting │
-    ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
+    ├── environment.yml    <- List of packages for conda to reproduce the analysis environment │
-    │                         generated with `pip freeze > requirements.txt`
-    │
-    ├── setup.py           <- makes project pip installable (pip install -e .) so src can be imported ├── src                <- Source code for use in this project.
+    ├── src                <- Source code for use in this project.
         ├── __init__.py    <- Makes src a Python module
         │
-        ├── data           <- Scripts to download or generate data │
+        ├── data           <- Scripts to download or generate data
-        └── visualization  <- Scripts to create exploratory and results oriented visualizations └── visualize.py

 --------